-Pro Tip: Knowing the placement of the profile photo within the cover photo area is useful when you want to incorporate your profile photo as a part of your cover design, like some brands have done.
+Pro Tip: Think about the placement of the profile picture within the cover photo area incorporate your profile as a part of your cover design, like some brands have done.

-NOTE: The updated profile and cover photo dimensions below have been observed by some Facebook users, but are not a confirmed change to the Facebook Page layout.
+NOTE: The “new” profile and cover photo dimensions below have been observed by some Facebook users, but are not yet available to all users worldwide.
 We will update this resource as soon as we hear any additional news or confirmations!
-The previous dimensions are below, as well.
+The previously recognized dimensions are above.

-Twitter has recently become an extremely popular customer service and experience tool for businesses.
-Customers can tweet an issue, compliment, or just simply share their experience via a short 140-character message in a matter of seconds – if your business is tagged in a tweet, you certainly want to ensure that your brand is represented properly.
+Known for its constant social buzz, Twitter is also an extremely popular customer service and experience tool for businesses.
+Customers can tweet about an issue, compliment, or just simply share their experience via a 140-character message in a matter of seconds – if your business is tagged in a tweet, you certainly want to ensure that your brand is represented properly.

 Profile and Cover Photos

-Your profile photo will be visible on your profile, in-stream, and next to a link in the “Who to Follow” box.
+Your profile photo will be visible on your profile, in-feed, and next to a link in the “Who to follow” box.
 Most businesses use this as a place for their logo because it is seen practically everywhere: when you tweet, when others retweet your tweet, when their retweet gets retweeted, and so on.

-Your cover photo, however, is only seen when a user clicks to your profile – but that doesn’t diminish its importance!
-It’s a large photo across the top of your profile, so you’ll still want it to be a high-quality photo that represents your brand.
+Your cover photo, however, is only seen when a user clicks to your profile – but that doesn’t mean that it’s not important!
+It’s a large photo across the top of your profile, so you’ll want it to be a high-quality photo that represents your brand.

-Pro Tip: Cover photos are a great place to describe what your brand does, display a new product, or to use as a free advertising place!
+Pro Tip: Cover photos are a great place to describe what your brand does, display a new product, or to use as free advertising space!

-Twitter may have a limit of 140 characters, but you can also use visuals to assist in representing your brand and sharing your content on Twitter.
+Twitter may have a limit of 140 characters, but you can also use visuals to assist in representing your brand and sharing your content.

-You can’t make separate images for Twitter and TweetDeck since it’s the same social platform and everything you post on one site will show up on the other (there’s no way around it).
+You can’t make separate images for Twitter and TweetDeck since they’re really the same social network.
+Everything you post on one site will show up on the other (there’s no way around it).